mjthecoder65/design-patterns-masterclass/README.md

 3. Behaviral pattern: Take care of effective communication and assignment of responsibilities between objects.

-# The catagolo of design patterns.
+# The Catagol of Design Patterns.

 CREATIONAL PATTERNS
 - Factory Method